 WEBBING RUNS AND BATTLE PT

 Webbing runs and Battle PT (physical training) are critical fitness capacities for soldiers and especially for Special Forces ('SF') Selection.
-The ability to manoeuvre under load is crucial to battle effectiveness.
+The ability to manoeuvre (run, swim, carry, climb and fight) under load is crucial to battle effectiveness.

 Most SF Selection processes include a timed webbing-run as part of their selection criteria, and a lot of the physical training ('PT') events and punishment events during Selection require you to wear webbing.
 Therefore it's important to be able to configure you kit and carry your kit correctly while running efficiently and effectively.